 Home » Comino island » The Blue Lagoon Malta

-The Blue Lagoon Malta is a small bay with relatively shallow, azure-coloured water that’s located on the West coast of Comino island, between Malta and Gozo.
+The Blue Lagoon Malta is a small bay with relatively shallow, azure-coloured water located on the West coast of Comino island, between Malta and Gozo.

 On this page, you’ll learn everything you need to know about whether, how and when best to visit the Blue Lagoon Malta.